vannut/api-documentation/source/overview/file-uploads.rst

 Overview
 --------

-File uploads are handled the same way as browsers handle them.
+File uploads are handled the same way as browsers handle uploading files through forms, for example when using the ``<input type="file" />`` form element.
 The request body should be encoded using the ``multipart/form-data`` form encoding method.
 This allows both files and regular data to be sent in the same request.

 Each value is sent as a block of data ("body part"), with a user agent-defined delimiter ("boundary") separating each part.
-The keys are given in the Content-Disposition header of each part.
+The keys are given in the ``Content-Disposition header of each part``.
 The file will be one of the blocks of data.
+Additionally, the other field you want to send will make up the other blocks of data.

+The API documentation will specify in which field the file have to go.
+The field name is assigned in the ``Content-Disposition`` header.

 Example multipart HTTP request
 ------------------------------

-This example shows what the HTTP request looks like when uploading a file to the Organization documents endpoint:
+This example shows what the HTTP request looks like when uploading a file in the ``file`` field to the Organization documents endpoint:

 .. code-block:: none
    :linenos: